Leafwing-Studios/fop-rules/docs/character-options/classes/trickster.md

 ## Disappear

 When you reach level 10, you’ve mastered the art of invisibility.
-The invisibility granted by your Vanish class feature now lasts until the end of your next turn instead, allowing you to stay invisible by repeatedly using the Hide minor action.
+The invisibility granted by your Vanish class feature now lasts until the end of your next turn instead.
+This allows you to stay invisible by repeatedly using the Hide minor action.
 This invisibility is still broken immediately after making an attack.

 ## Dirty Trick